sireButItsUnique/solutions-24-25/toadd.md

 # To add to cp notes:
 - lexicgraphical high (letter by letter)
-- gnu hash table
-- ENDL IS SLOW ASF USE \n
 - trie
     - implementation (build w/ for loop)
-- tree diameter
-    - start at any node & find
-- tree traversal
-    - by definition there is only one way to go from a to b in a tree -> dist very easy just dfs
-    - to traverse entire tree & return is 2 * node cnt
-    - if wish to traverse entire tree from any node, dist = (2 * nodecnt) - diameter
-    - if wish to traverse entire tree given root, dist = (2 * nodecnt) - depth
-- factorial arithmitic
-    - to count factors of n!, div n by k^1, k^2, ..., k^wtv till n/k^wtv is zero
 - how to model graph questions
     -> shortest path surprisingly common (e.g. cf 2024 D)
     -> how to combine distances in equation to abstractify -> dist(a, b) + dist(b, c) = dist(a, c) (e.g. dmopc21c9p3)
-- minimum spanning tree w/ dsu -> trees are easy to traverse, + other things
 - xor trie -> specifically to get min/max with query, go the SAME/OPPOSITE WAY
     - if min and mask & queryInt = 0, go 0
     - if min and mask & queryInt = 1, go 1
-- add template for segtree & fenwick tree
 - get last bit by -x & x -> -x = !x + 1
     - therefore for all neg & pos pairs, every bit after first 1 is same and every bit before is flipped therefore will never be 1 after &
 - bit is just prefix sum, prefix sum has a lot of uses